 Don’t Rush to Judgment

-It takes an average of six to nine months to get an enterprise rep fully onboarded and up-to-speed.
+It usually takes new employees 12 months to reach their full performance potential..
 So after that onboarding period ends, you should expect to see some production, right?

 Not so fast.